LSSTDESC/tables_io/docs/cookbook.md

 ### Get a file object

-To access a file object directly instead of just reading in the data tables, use [`io_open`](#tables_io.io_utils.read.io_open).
+To access a file object directly instead of just reading in the data tables, use {py:func}`io_open <tables_io.io_utils.read.io_open>`.
 In the case of HDF5 files, this allows you to get metadata from the file, such as the keys etc, without reading in all of the data:

 ```{doctest}